Bible Study Methods and Hermeneutics

 Seminar in the Latter Prophets

-A study of the books of Isaiah, Jeremiah, Ezekiel, Daniel, and the twelve minor prophets with emphasis on historical and cultural setting, genre, the prophets’ use of the biblical covenants, and messianic prophecy.
+A study of the Books of Isaiah, Jeremiah, Ezekiel, and the 12 minor prophets, with emphasis on historical and cultural setting, genre, the prophets’ use of the biblical covenants, and messianic prophecy.

 Seminar in the Writings

-A study of the books of Psalms, the Wisdom books (Job and Proverbs), the Megilloth (Song of Songs, Ruth, Lamentations, Ecclesiastes, and Esther), Ezra, Nehemiah, and Chronicles with emphasis on historical and geographical settings, poetic traditions in the ancient Near East and use in the Hebrew Bible, genre and its relation to hermeneutical issues, and messianic prophecy.
+A study of Psalms, the Wisdom books (Job and Proverbs), the Megilloth (Song of Songs, Ruth, Lamentations, Ecclesiastes, and Esther), Ezra, Nehemiah, Chronicles, and Daniel, with emphasis on historical and geographical settings, poetic traditions in the ancient Near East and use in the Hebrew Bible, genre and its relation to hermeneutical issues, and messianic prophecy.

 Seminar in the Gospel and Acts